 If you have a bachelor’s degree in information technology or even business management, you can become an HRIS analyst as long as you have the necessary skills for the role.
 Thus, your only goal should be to develop the required skills no matter what educational background you have.

-Hence, having a degree in computer science to become a HRIS analyst is not a mandatory requirement.
+Hence, having a degree in computer science to become an HRIS analyst is not a mandatory requirement.

-If you are new to Human Resources and are looking to break into an HRIS Analyst position, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft an excellent HR resume, and create a successful job search strategy that lands you a sought-after HRIS Analyst job.
+If you are new to human resources and are looking to break into an HRIS analyst position, we recommend taking our People Analytics Certification Courses, where you will learn how to build your skillset in analytics, build your human resources analysts network, craft an excellent HR analyst resume, and create a successful job search strategy that lands you a sought-after HRIS analyst job.